 For most of her career since graduating from veterinary school, Dr. Burke has worked as a relief veterinarian which has enabled her to work in many different hospitals and to learn something from each one.
 Her major interests in veterinary medicine include surgery, ultrasound imaging, and internal medicine.

 Dr. Burke is a proud "pet parent" of Jack Russel Terrier Terra, cats Rosie and Cosette, and horses Joani and Dude.
-When she is not working, she enjoys horseback riding, hiking, gardening, photography and travelling.
+When she is not working, she enjoys horseback riding, hiking, gardening, photography and traveling.
 Dr. Burke has travelled to all seven continents and nearly fifty countries, mostly on trips to view wildlife.
 She is currently hoping to have her first photograph published professionally in a book about jaguars in the Pantanal region of Brazil.